Production incentive for the audiovisual industry

 Apply for the funding via Business Finland's online services.

 - The foreign recipient and coordinator enter into a detailed agreement, which also includes agreeing on the terms of payment and payment schedules.
+It is recommended that those tasks that are authorized to coordinator to manage are indicated in the agreement.

 - A Finnish production coordinator company with a business ID will fill in the application on behalf of the foreign company at the Business Finland online service.